boldbi/bold-bi-docs/docs/embedded-bi/visualizing-data/working-with-widgets/chart-trendlines.md

 You can select line type by Line Type drop-down option (`Linear, Exponential, Logarithmic, Power, and Polynomial`).

+### Line Width

+You can set the width of the trendline.

 ### Line color

 You can change color of trendline by `Line Color` color picker.